transpect/mml2tex/README.md

 ```
 ### Run the pipeline

 We provide frontend scripts for XML Calabash which look after the XML catalogs, make some paths suitable for XProc and add some Java libraries to the class path.
 There is a Bash script for Unix-like operating systems as well as an Batch file for Windows.
-You can found them in the calabash directory.
+You can find them in the calabash directory.
 ```
 $ ./calabash/calabash.sh test.xpl
 ```